learning-zone/sql-basics/README.md

 ANSWER: b) With

-#### Which command will you use to delete entire table from database?
+## Q. Which command will you use to delete entire table from database?

 a) Delete
 b) Drop